 5.1 Various technical assessments on traffic, environmental and infrastructure, as well as visual and air ventilation aspects have been conducted by URA under YMDS.
-To support the proposed amendment Items A to C, URA has refined the technical assessments to tally with the latest zoning proposals and the latest development schedule of the planned projects13.
-The findings of these assessments revealed that the proposed amendment Items A to C are technically feasible without insurmountable problems.
-The technical assessments are attached at Attachments VIa to VIg and summarised as follows:
+To support the proposed amendment Items A to C, URA has refined the technical assessments to tally with the latest zoning proposals and the latest development schedule of the proposed projects.
+The findings of these assessments revealed that the proposed Amendment Items A to C are technically feasible without insurmountable problems.
+The technical assessments, which are the same for last round of amendments to the Mong Kok OZP, are attached at Attachments VIa to VIg and summarised as follows: